puppetlabs-toy-chest/puppetlabs-netapp/README.markdown

 ## Setup

 ## Requirements

-Since we can not directly install Puppet on the NetApp Data ONTAP operating system it must be managed through an intermediate proxy system running `puppet device`.
-The requirement for the proxy system:
+Because we can not directly install Puppet on the NetApp Data ONTAP operating system, it must be managed through an intermediate proxy system running `puppet device`.
+The requirements for the proxy system are:

- * Puppet 3.7.+
+ * Puppet 3.7 or greater
  * NetApp Manageability SDK Ruby libraries
  * Faraday gem

-The proxy system must be able to connect to the Puppet master (default port of 8140) and to the NetApp Data ONTAP (default port of 443)
+The proxy system must be able to connect to the Puppet master (default port of 8140) and to the NetApp Data ONTAP (default port of 443).

 ### NetApp Manageability SDK

 Due to licensing, you must download the NetApp Manageability SDK separately.
-The NetApp Ruby libraries are contained within the NetApp Manageability SDK which is available for download from [NetApp NOW](http://support.netapp.com/NOW/cgi-bin/software?product=NetApp+Manageability+SDK&platform=All+Platforms).
+The NetApp Ruby libraries are contained within the NetApp Manageability SDK, which is available for download from [NetApp NOW](http://support.netapp.com/NOW/cgi-bin/software?product=NetApp+Manageability+SDK&platform=All+Platforms).

-Please note you need a NetApp NOW account in order to be able to download the SDK.
+Please note that you need a NetApp NOW account to download the SDK.

-Once you have downloaded and extracted the SDK, the ruby SDK libraries must be copied into the module:
+Once you have downloaded and extracted the SDK, the Ruby SDK libraries must be copied into the module:

 `$ cp netapp-manageability-sdk-5.*/lib/ruby/NetApp/*.rb [module dir]/netapp/lib/puppet/netapp_sdk/`

 ### Device Proxy System Setup

-In order to configure a Data ONTAP device, you must create a proxy system able to run `puppet device` and have a device.conf file that refers to the NetApp ONTAP system or vserver.
+To configure a Data ONTAP device, you must create a proxy system able to run `puppet device` and have a device.conf file that refers to the NetApp ONTAP system or vserver.
 Refer to the [device.conf man page](https://docs.puppetlabs.com/puppet/latest/reference/config_file_device.html)